-Although I removed the stain this time, it seems that the problem of the white spot of Marksetter has been since long time ago.
+Although I removed the stain this time, it seems that the problem of the white spot of Marksetter has been since a long time ago.
 It is hard to remove after completely dry with a cotton swab moistened with water.
 Put it carefully and I have to wipe away wasted parts immediately.
 Decals are difficult.
 I was afraid of getting dirty like the last time, the cutting decals on the panel line are only top of the main wing.
 It is best to keep it untouched.

 The pitot tube at the tip of the nose was painted separately.
 Although it had a decal, it is not quite rounded, and even if you roll it with Mark Softer, the boundary will be off and it is impossible to affix absolutely.
 Painting is easier.

-I think there are many people who like Swedish armor and aircraft which have many characteristic features.
-By the way, the three crowns of nationality marks are represented Swedish national emblem, called Tre Kronor.
+I think many people like Swedish armor and aircraft which have many characteristic features.
+By the way, the three crowns of nationality marks are represented the Swedish national emblem, called Tre Kronor.